 This gives you an accurate idea of how difficult it will be to compete for your book idea.
-You can spot opportunities based on a lack of keyword in the title and subtitle, for example, as well as low numbers of reviews.
+You can spot opportunities based on a lack of keywords in the title and subtitle, for example, as well as low numbers of reviews.
 This can help you come up with a competitive approach and a tactical approach to your book title.

 Researching a book idea is the first stage of self-publishing success.
-Using software gives you reliable data to write a book you know there is commercial demand for.
+Using software gives you reliable data to write a book you know there is a commercial demand for.
 The cost of research software is nothing compared to the time saved on writing a book idea which doesn’t sell.
 If you sell only a few more copies of your book as a result then the software has paid for itself.

 Better Organization and Planning

 Writing and publishing a book involves many different phases.

 Keeping track of everything, and ensuring schedules are adhered to, is a key part of self-publishing success.

 Using Trello is a great way to plan out the different stages of your project and the tasks involved in achieving each.

 - Allow team access to a project board

 - Create tasks cards to track the phases of a project